Requested this week

 How Hearth can help with air conditioning financing if you have bad credit

-Unlike in house financing for AC units, Hearth works with many different lending partners to offer you the most options for your air conditioning financing—our simple application process connects you with a wide array of lenders offering solutions for those with less than perfect credit scores.
+Hearth works with many different lending partners to offer you the most options for your air conditioning financing—our simple process connects you with a wide array of lending partners offering solutions for those with less than perfect credit scores.
 There’s no cost to apply and your application won’t affect your credit score.
 Hearth provides much-needed financing assistance for air conditioning systems.

 Ready to see your options?

 Review your options and choose the one that works best with your budget and air conditioning finance needs.

 Complete the application process with the lender you select and receive your credit card or loan funds, usually within one to 10 days, depending on the option you choose.

 Even if you have bad credit, Hearth can help you get the air conditioning financing you need to stay cool and comfortable.

 Compare AC financing options without affecting your credit score.

 We’ll send you useful tips and tricks to help you make informed financial decisions during your home improvement project.